Cleveland Clinic Foundation

 To be a competitive applicant, your nursing experience should be acquired in a large teaching hospital or medical center.
 This program does not require a specific type of intensive care nursing experience.
 All types of intensive care nursing experiences are acceptable.

 MAT: 400/45 or the GRE: 500/153 Verbal; 500/144 Quantitative; 3.0 A. Writ

 TOEFL test (English proficiency test for international students only)

-or one of the graduate students (SRNAs) in the program.
+Approximately 16 hours of shadowing time are required.
 You can schedule a shadow day at Cleveland Clinic with Zoni Madison, the education coordinator, at 216-444-2612.

 CRNA School Performance